ihkaru/render-alerter/system-requirement.md

   - `UR2.3.1:` The strategy's equity curve as a primary line graph.
   - `UR2.3.2:` The "Buy and Hold" equity curve as a dashed line.
 This MUST be toggleable with a checkbox on the UI.
   - `UR2.3.3:` The portfolio's drawdown over time, visualized as a secondary area graph on the same chart.
-- **UR2.4 (Debugging Display):** If a backtest produces no trades, the UI must display the debugging information from `F1.6`, including the summary table of failed filters and the detailed log within an expander.
+- **UR2.4: (Updated) Debugging & No-Trade Display:** If a backtest produces no trades, the UI MUST display the debugging information from F1.6.
+It should STILL render the price chart (UR2.2) using the `historical_data` that is always returned.
 - **UR2.5 (Trade Log):** A collapsible, detailed table of every trade executed during the backtest must be available. **(Updated)** The underlying data for this log now contains the `entry_size_usd` for potential display.

 ## 7. Non-Functional Requirements

 - **NFR1 (Reliability):** The `alerter.py` service must be configured to restart automatically on failure.
 - **NFR2 (Security):** All sensitive credentials MUST be managed via environment variables.
-The `.env` file and state files MUST be included in `.gitignore`.
-- **NFR3 (Usability):** The application must be fully runnable within a local Docker environment with clear instructions. **(Updated)** The local development setup includes a documented process for installing dependencies and running the test suite.
+- **NFR3 (Usability):** The application must be fully runnable within a local Docker environment with clear instructions.
-- **(New) NFR4 (Testability & Validation):** The project MUST maintain a suite of unit tests using `pytest`.
-Any new core logic or bug fix in the `backtester` or `shared_logic` modules SHOULD be accompanied by a corresponding test to validate its correctness and prevent future regressions.
+- **NFR4 (Testability & Validation):** The project MUST maintain a suite of unit tests using `pytest` to validate core logic and prevent regressions.
+- **(New) NFR5: Robustness to Imperfect Data:** The backtesting engine must handle common real-world data issues gracefully.
+It must not crash on data with gaps (missing rows) or on data that is perfectly flat.
+It must return a clear error message if the provided data is too short to calculate the required indicators.

 ## 8. Deployment & Operations